kongsubin/DiscreteMathmatics_HW1/README.md

 ~~~

 ## Used program
-z3 - Z3 is a theorem prover from Microsoft Research.
+z3 - Z3 is a theorem prover from Microsoft Research.<br>
 c program